François Fillon: 2F Conseil affair

 In its 22 March 2017 issue, satirical weekly Le Canard enchaîné reported that Fillon had introduced a Lebanese billionaire to Russian President Vladimir Putin at a business forum in St. Petersburg in 2015 as part of a $50,000 contract for Fillon's 2F Conseil consulting firm.

 Le Mans race

-Having lived his whole life in the Le Mans area and having represented it politically, Fillon is an enthusiastic supporter of the city's 24-hour sportscar race, which he has attended nearly every year since he was a small child.
+Having lived his whole life in the Le Mans area and having represented it politically, Fillon is an enthusiastic supporter of the 24 Hour of Le Mans sportscar race, which he has attended nearly every year since he was a small child.
 He is a member of the Automobile Club de l'Ouest, which stages the event, and is on the race's organisation committee.
 He has also competed in the Le Mans Legend historic sportscar races on the full 24-hour circuit and in a number of other classic road rallies.
 Fillon's younger brother Pierre currently serves as the President of the ACO, having been elected in 2013.